"WHERE DO I START?"

 *Keep reading or take a shortcut by choosing one of the books below, which are all the first books in a series:

 What I believe.

-For the number one bestselling genre, romance is grossly underrated.
-For decades, it's been a genre largely written for women by women, and still is.
-More recently, men have dipped their toes in for a taste of this huge, profitable market.
-With the birth of self-publishing romance has exploded and blurred the lines between what a book is worth, what is taboo and not, and how often books are published.
+For a #1 bestselling genre, romance is grossly underrated and openly mocked.
+For decades, it's been a genre written for women by women, and mostly, still is.
+With the birth of self-publishing romance has exploded and blurred the lines between a book's value, what's taboo and what's not, and how frequently novels are published.
 It's an exciting (and sometimes frustrating) time to be a published author.

 Why we read romance.

-Romance readers devour books about love because in our heart of hearts, we want everyone to be okay.
-We want to be loved for who we truly are, which includes our flaws.
+Speaking as a long-time romance reader myself (since age 22, and I'm considered to be a late bloomer!), I devour novels with a promised happily-ever-after for the same reason I imagine most romance readers devour them: because in our heart of hearts, we want to be happy, achieve goals, and win the day.
+We want to be loved for who we truly are, and that includes our flaws.
 We don't want to read about perfect people in perfect lives that don't make mistakes.
-We want to love others fully and give from that overwhelming abundance.
+We want to love others fully and then give from our overwhelming abundance.
 We love fresh starts, first kisses, and happily ever after.

 I write about relationships.
 More importantly, I write about beginnings.
-All of my books are about men and women who are starting over or starting out.
+My books are about men and women who are starting over or starting out.
 Some have been divorced.
 Some have never been married.
 Some have been in long-term relationships that ended badly.
-Some have been in relationships with each other and are trying again.
+Some have been in a relationship with each other before and are trying again.
 A few are virgins.
-A few are complete playboy cads.
-All of them are deserving of love, and most of them have no idea that the person they've encountered is going to be their forever person and/or the father of their future children.
+A few are playboy cads.
+All of them are deserving of love, and most of them have no idea that the person they've encountered is going to be their forever person and/or the mother/father of their future children.

 I write about love in its rawest and realest form.
 I am fascinated by human beings and how we react to life.
 I've read books on everything from birth order to business building to organization to love languages.
 Whenever I'm fascinated by a subject, I infuse it into my writing.